Marcus-Gustafsson/NFB-Training/README.md

 3. **Muse 2 Integration**:
    Ensure that your Muse 2 device is connected and streaming data.
 The application will automatically detect and process the EEG data in real time.

-   This project requires **Windows 10+** and works in conjunction with the [BlueMuse](https://github.com/kowalej/BlueMuse) app to enable a stream between the Muse 2 EEG headband and the computer.
+    The [BlueMuse](https://github.com/kowalej/BlueMuse) app to enable a stream between the Muse 2 EEG headband and the computer.

 ## Usage